top of page

 Design Spotlight: Black Artists and Product Designers You Need to Meet

-As I began this blog, I wanted to share ideas beyond just fluffy, glossy lifestyle stuff all the time.
-I embrace my responsibility to use this platform well and with purpose.
+When I started this blog, I wanted to share ideas beyond just fluffy, glossy lifestyle stuff all the time.
+That intention inspired this post and continues to influence the topics that I cover.

 Photo courtesy of Yael & Valerie

-I wanted to expand my understanding and highlight the amazing work that is being done by Black artists.
-And, I was blown away by what I found and realized I was already inspired by their work.
-I just didn’t realize it.
-So, now I can’t help but share it more intentionally.
-Here, I’ve curated a list of shops, designers, and products I love, though this is by no means exhaustive.
-Check out these 10 amazing designers below.
+I wanted to expand my understanding and highlight the amazing work being done by Black artists.
+And, I was blown away by what I found and what I realized: I was already inspired by their work.
+I just didn’t know it.

 Photo courtesy of Mann Handmade